In the winter monotony, Saima Bhat sees designers and markets unleashing the talent to suit the TV-fed trendy generation, obviously women first

-In summer’s Pakistani designers wear – Anarkali suits and Pallazzos, are ruling the street.
+In summer’s Pakistani designers wear – Anarkali suits and Palazzos, are ruling the street.
 Traditional pheran with pants is adding colour to winter fashion.

-This year, girls prefer to woollen embroidered suits in shape of a pheran and with pants.
+This year, girls prefer woollen embroidered suits in the shape of a pheran and with pants.
 “We can play with pheran design.
-Girls dislike traditional ones but if we use tweed with twist like addition of hood, pockets at different places or with piping, they find it trendy,” feels Mehnaz Mir, a fashion designer and co-owner of fashion studio ‘M Akbar’.
+Girls dislike traditional ones but if we use tweed with a twist like the addition of a hood, pockets at different places or with piping, they find it trendy,” feels Mehnaz Mir, a fashion designer and co-owner of fashion studio ‘M Akbar’.

 Mehnaz says for the year 2015, girls are trying to check designs and trench coats (coats with belts) besides wraps, capes, long sweaters with pants.
 This year she suggests her clients to preferably use tunics made of tweed and wool pants to keep them warm.